 Veterinary costs

-Vet bills can be one of the biggest financial costs of dog ownership.
+Vet bills can be one of the highest financial costs of dog ownership.
 Regardless of their life stage, your dog will need at least an annual wellness checkup, along with vaccinations, parasite prevention and regular dental checkups and cleanings.
 Diagnosing and treating illnesses and injuries can be quite expensive, especially for breeds prone to frequent health issues.
-Many breeds are susceptible to common injuries or mobility problems, like hip dysplasia, which might require costly surgery to repair.8
+Certain breeds are more prone to developmental or age-related orthopedic issues — such as hip dysplasia or arthritis —that can require ongoing pain management and in some cases, even surgery.
+Regular veterinary checkups help catch these conditions early, which can reduce discomfort and help prevent more costly treatments later on.
+8

 Pet insurance can help offset the costs of vet bills, but you’ll need to budget for the premiums and deductibles.
 Regardless of whether you opt for insurance, it's important to research the health tendencies of any breeds you’re considering and make sure you can afford to provide them with the necessary health and wellness care.